-As company after company begins to realize the benefits of a diverse workforce, managers leading front-line teams will need to develop new skills for navigating a more equitable and inclusive environment.
+As company after company begins to realize the benefits of a diverse workforce, managers leading front-line teams will need to develop new skills for navigating through diversity and will have to create a more equitable and inclusive environment.
 Developing these skills requires an awareness about the labels we put on people; we label those around us based on a plethora of things, including race, ethnicity, religion, gender preference, age, political party, white collar/blue collar, educated or uneducated, and the list goes on and on.
-Labels can create unconscious bias and lead to inequitable decisions that are not in the best interest of our organizations or the people that do the work.
+Labels can create unconscious biases and lead to inequitable decisions that are not in the best interest of our organisation or the people that do the work.
 The best way for managers to gain the awareness they need is for it to become a regular part of conversations they have with more senior leaders.
-Leadership has to emphasize the value and importance of an inclusive workforce; a message that should be repeated over and over as a thread that runs through multiple topics.
+Leadership has to emphasise the value and importance of an inclusive workforce; a message that should be repeated over and over as a thread that runs through multiple topics.

 There are a number of strategies to consider when it comes to helping managers adapt to a multicultural workforce and here are a few we think should be a priority:

-Leaders must recognize that improving managers’ communication is going to take practice.
-Communication is a leadership tradecraft and improving it means creating a feedback loop by reflective and active listening, being vulnerable enough to ask for help understanding various cultures, exhibiting respect — not frustration — in our tone and body language, and finally a genuine determination to learn.
+Leaders must recognise that improving managers’ communication is going to take practice.
+Communication is a leadership tradecraft and improving it means creating a feedback loop by reflective and active listening, being vulnerable enough to ask for help understanding diversity and various cultures, exhibiting respect — not frustration — in our tone and body language, and finally a genuine determination to learn.